Whether you’re running a huge ecommerce site or a small personal blog, your website means a lot to you.

 If your site is attacked, a backup can help make sure you get up and running again quickly and easily.
 GoDaddy offers a backup service as part of its Advanced and Premium website security packages, and a standalone Website Backup product.

 You should also ensure you backup any business-critical data that is kept elsewhere, such as on your laptop.

 All the website security in the world won’t do you any good if your password can be easily guessed.
 Make sure you use strong, unique passwords for every online account you have, including anything related to your website.
 You can learn how to create strong passwords in this guide.
 You should also consider using a password vault such as LastPass.

-So far, we’ve mainly focused on keeping your website safe, but the chances are you also have important and sensitive business data stored offline, on a laptop or memory sticks.
-You should always password protect and encrypt this information (especially if it contains personal information such as card details or names and addresses) that way, if the information does fall into the wrong hands it will be inaccessible.
+So far, we’ve mainly focused on keeping your website safe, but the chances are you also have important and sensitive business data stored offline, on a laptop or on other storage devices.
+You should always password protect and encrypt this information (especially if it contains personal information such as card details or names and addresses) that way if the information does fall into the wrong hands, it will be inaccessible.
 The alternative is having to admit to your customers that someone could have their sensitive personal information because you left your laptop on a train, followed by an investigation by the Information Commissioner’s Office.

 No matter what steps you take, you can never be 100% protected against cybersecurity threats.
 For that reason, it’s important to draw up a disaster recovery plan.
 The plan should detail the threats your business faces, the steps you’ve taken to mitigate these threats and what you’ll do to get your business back on track after a problem strikes.
 You can read more about creating a disaster recovery plan in this guide.

 Website security can seem like an intimidating topic for the layperson, but you don’t have to be an expert to protect your website.

 A Website Security package like the ones offered by GoDaddy don’t need any specialist knowledge and will help you keep things safe.